 At 18, you'll be able to log into your online account and tell us what you’d like to do with the money in your Junior ISA.

-Move your money into another product, such as a Lifetime ISA to save for your first home or a Stocks and Shares ISA to save for anything else.
+Move your Junior ISA into one of our other investment products, such as our Lifetime ISA to save for your first home or our Stocks and Shares ISA to save for other future goals.

 Invest some, spend some

-Transfer some of your money into another investment product and withdraw the rest to spend now or invest elsewhere.
+Transfer some of your Junior ISA money into a Stocks and Shares ISA or Lifetime ISA (or both) and withdraw the rest to spend now or invest elsewhere.

 Leave some, spend some

-Decide how much you want to withdraw and leave the rest where it is in your adult ISA while you decide.
+Decide how much you want to withdraw and leave the rest where it is in your adult ISA (matured Junior ISA) while you decide.

 It’s a good idea to make a plan for how you’ll use your money if you choose this option!

-How can I invest my Junior ISA money?
+How can I keep investing my Junior ISA money?

-Both are tax-efficient, meaning no matter how much money you make you won’t pay any tax, and they both invest in climate-friendly funds.
-Win-win.
+Both are tax-efficient, meaning no matter how much money you make, you won’t pay any tax when you take your money out.

-Once you turn 18, you'll see an option in your online account to simply transfer your money into one of these accounts.
-Find out more about both options below.
+Once you turn 18, you'll see an option in your online account to simply transfer money from your Junior ISA into one of these products.

 Your investment options with OneFamily